Soft, vegan sugar cookies with crispy edges, for all your holiday needs. Have fun with different cookie cutters, easy icing and sprinkles of course!

 In a large bowl either using a handheld or stand mixer fitted with the paddle attachment, beat the vegan butter for about 1 minute until creamy and smooth.
 Add the sugar and beat on high speed for 2-3 minutes until fluffy and light.

-Now add in the flax egg, vanilla and almond extract (if using).
+Now add in the almond milk, cornstarch, vanilla and almond extract (if using).
 Beat on high until it is all fully combined, about 1 minute.
 Scrape the sides of the bowl as needed.

 Add 1 cup of the flour to the wet mixture.
 Sprinkle the baking powder and salt on top of the flour.
 Mix on low speed, until just combined.
-Now add the 1 1/4 cup of flour left and continue to mix on low until just combined; don't over mix.
-The dough at this point should feel similar to play dough.
-If it seems too wet for rolling, you can add a tablespoon or so of flour.
+Now add 1 more cup of the flour and continue to mix on low until just combined; don't over mix.
+The dough should feel similar to play dough.
+If it seems too wet for rolling, add another 1/4 cup of flour.
+You want the dough to be thick, but not dry and crumbly.
+I always use the full 2 1/4 cups of flour.

 Divide the dough in half.
 On a flat surface (like a cutting board or baking sheet) add a sheet of parchment paper.
 Sprinkle a little flour on it, then add half the dough.
 Sprinkle a little flour on top of the dough, and roll it out to about 1/4 inch thickness.
 Place a sheet of parchment paper on top.
 Repeat for the second ball of dough, and then stack them with parchment paper.
 Chill in the refrigerator for at least 1 hour or overnight.